invertase/react-native-firebase/docs/modules/admob.md

 allowing the developer to choose when to display them they're not available as a component.
 Instead they're controlled via method calls.

+A single interstitial instance can only be shown once.
+If you want to display another, create a new one.

 To request an interstitial from AdMob, the `loadAd` method must be called with an instance of `AdRequest` (see below for full API):

 #### Methods